timesize/monster-oop/03-angular-mean/intro-angular/27-28/README.md

 });
 ```

-It turns out you can do the same thing using inline click-listeners (long considered a Bad Thing TM).
+It turns out you can do the same thing using inline click-listeners (long considered bad practice):

 ```html
 <button onclick="alert('Holy moly!')">Pick Me!</button>